- Mahesh Bhatt returns to direction with Sadak 2, daughters Alia and Pooja to star with Sanjay Dutt

 A DMRC spokesperson said, “Trains were running in two short loops between Rajouri Garden and Noida/Vaishali, and between Janakpuri West and Dwarka Sector 21.
 A single line was functioning between Janakpuri West and Rajouri Garden.”

-- Snag hits Delhi Metro’s Blue line, services disrupted
+- Snag hits Delhi Metro’s Blue Line, services affected briefly

 - We never thought kites, nests would trip overhead wires, says Sreedharan